csm/yason/README.md

 # yason

+*Real s-expressions mixed with fake s-expressions!
+What a country!*

 A binary data format for semi-structured data.
+More soon.

 ## Usage